tipenko/MorbidJS/README.md

     }

 That's it.
 This may get ugly soon, but i want to see it myself.

+### Why? #
+- Conditions and loops may turn out to be not necessary anymore;
+- Faster development, smaller and cleaner code; Or not.
+- Something funny i can't foresee yet.

 ### Model #
 Morbid is backed by jQuery.
 This is not forever.